F8ASB/SvxLink2Nextion/README.md

 # SvxLink2Nextion
 Nextion display for SvxLink

-first draft to display status from SvxLink
+First draft to display status from SvxLink